octimot/StoryToolkitAI/README.md

 The tool works locally on your machine, independent of any other editing software, but it also integrates with DaVinci Resolve Studio 18 and above.

-An editing tool that uses AI to transcribe, understand content and search for anything in your footage, integrated with ChatGPT and Davinci Resolve Studio.

 <img alt="StoryToolkitAI Interface" src="help/storytoolkitai_v0.19.0.png" width="750">

 ## Key Features